eveningglow/MoCo/README.md

 All results in this repository are produced with __6 NVIDIA TITAN Xp GPUs__.
 To produce the best performance, multi-gpu is necessary.

 ## Training
-### Setting
-I pretrained Resnet-50 encoder in self-supervised manner with ImageNet dataset (```train.py```).
-You can train the encoder with the command below.
-Note that the default value for each argument is the setting for the best performance.
+You can train Resnet-50 encoder in self-supervised manner with ImageNet dataset by running the command below.
 ```bash
 CUDA_VISIBLE_DEVICES=0,1,2,3,4,5 python train.py --dataset_root=YOUR_ROOT/ILSVRC/Data/CLS-LOC/train --shuffle_bn --save_config
 ```